AuroraLiuDi/my-cv-home/content/authors/admin/_index.md

 title: Di Liu
 email: 201911061110@mail.bnu.edu.cn
 ---
 I am Di Liu, a senior studying **psychology** at Beijing Normal University, and am currently studying at Lady Magaret Hall, Oxford University as a visiting student.
 My research  interests broadly falls upon cognitive, social and developmental psychology.
-I have worked extensively on studying **semantic knowledge** (i.e., how people understand word meanings) on an individual level.
+I have worked extensively on studying **semantic knowledge** (i.e., how people understand word meanings) on the level of individuals.
 I am particularly interested how these difference in language comprehension come into being, and what it the nature of such variations (i.e., purely noise in the measurement or reflection of cognitive differences).
-Based on my research line, I plan to further pursue Ph.D. study, and investigate how individuals interact with each other to overcome ambiguities in verbal communications.
+Based on my research line, I plan to investigate how individuals interact with each other to overcome ambiguities in verbal communication when pursuing doctoral education in the future.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Di Liu-CV.pdf" "newtab" >}}CV{{< /staticref >}}.